Nakanoshima Station (Osaka)

 Nakanoshima Station (中之島駅) is a railway station on the Keihan Nakanoshima Line in Kita-ku, Osaka, Japan.
 It opened on October 19, 2008 (the day of the opening of the Nakanoshima Line).
 The station is the terminal of the Nakanoshima Line.

 A separate Nakanoshima Station, to be operated jointly by West Japan Railway Company (JR West) and Nankai Railway, is to be constructed as part of the Naniwasuji Line project, with opening anticipated around spring 2031.

-The station name occasionally accompanies the secondary name Osaka International Convention Center (大阪国際会議場, Ōsaka Kokusai Kaigijō).
+The station name is occasionally accompanied by the secondary name Osaka International Convention Center (大阪国際会議場, Ōsaka Kokusai Kaigijō).

 Station layout

 The station consists of an underground island platform serving three tracks.